xlab-si/xopera-opera/docs/saas.rst

 Your secrets - not for xOpera SaaS, but those you add for services you access in CSARs etc - are stored in plaintext on the server xOpera SaaS is running on, and retrieved on request.
 This is necessary for the execution of your orchestration actions.

+All user interfaces of xOpera SaaS include a consent barrier that you must agree to in order to use the software.

 You need to use caution with the secrets you submit and with whom you share your workspaces.